LogtalkDotOrg/logtalk-for-vscode/README.md

 Although VSCode supports it, a breakpoint cannot be a combination of log point, conditional breakpoint, and hit count breakpoint.
 If you edit a breakpoint, you must keep its singular type.

 Changes to spy points via user-typed queries in the integrated terminal are not reflected in the VSCode display of current breakpoints.
 A particular case is when, at a leashed port, you enter the `n` command to turn off debugging: a quick way to restore all the breakpoints still defined using the VSCode GUI is to select the "Run" menu "Disable All Breakpoints" followed by "Enable All Breakpoints".
+Use the Logtalk icon in the top-right corner to toggle debugging with affecting the defined breakpoints (equivalent to the `debugger` messages `debug/0` and `nodebug/0`).

 ### Hover contents